 2.1.
 Selling to a cash house buying company

-If your property sale has fallen through but you really need to get a deal done, then you could consider selling your home fast to a cash house buying company.
+If your property sale has fallen through but you really need to get a deal done, then you could consider selling your home house buying company.
+They can complete a house purchase very quickly, helping you keep your onward plans in tact.

 You may not get as much as you would on the open market, but the price will be guaranteed and the sale will be swift.
 It may be worth considering this option if it means you still get to buy your dream home.

-Home buying services can also be useful if the seller is looking to pull out because the process is taking too long.
-With house buying company, you can get an offer in just 24 hours and a sale in as little as two weeks.
+Cash Home buying services can also be useful if the seller is looking to pull out because the process is taking too long.
+With house buying company, you can get an offer in just 24 hours and a sale in as little as two weeks - just like in this case study.

 The downside is the price you'll achieve.
 You should expect to sell for around 85% of your previous sale price.
 (Although the company will cover all your fees, and you won't have an estate agent to pay).